suthyscott/orientation-interactive/README.md

 You'll be working with pairs that I will send out today.

 Try and pair Mac and Windows users for this exercise.
+Have mentors assemble pairs based on OS from student info on Frodo.

 Remind of EoD review.